ircdocs/dd/README.md

 ## Building
-The `dev` and `prod` config files are remnants of an old use case for these docs – the `ircdocs` config file is what we use to build the site.

-In the `ircdocs` and `dev` modes, the site will build a basic browsable version that can be viewed through the server that Jekyll sets up.
-In `prod` mode, what's output is instead the HTML and files that get plugged into other sites more cleanly.
+The `ircdocs` config file creates the main site.
+The `bare` config file exports the pages without headers/footers and is used when plugging the content into other sites.

 **when writing docs**
 ```sh